I miss Doggie sitting in the kitchen, staring intently,

 We went to visit Doggie's grave on Saturday.
 We preferred that she be cremated so we could do as we please with her ashes.
 That's not an option here.
 Here's pics of Doggie's grave.
 I suspect, because they have two sites, separated by a central park, that the females and males are in segregated areas (that's just a guess).
 Each site has a plant, to represent life's rebirth after death (I'm not happy with the spiky plant.
 I would've chosen something a bit more feminine - like a small hibiscus tree, a rose bush, something with flowers.)
 Given the fact that we didn't have any choice, I have to live with it.
 At least here, she has company.

 Thirteen and a half years ago, our daughter was attending a once a week "non-sectarian" Bible Study group, after school.
 Since Boss Man is a fallen away Catholic, and I'm a disgruntled Greek Orthodox, when our neighbor approached us about Bible Studies (non-sectarian,) we thought it was a "good thing."
-We had hoped that our daughter would learn
+We had hoped that our daughter would learn about the Bible, and not be preached to.

 In 1994, our Number One Doggie passed away.
 Awesome Daughter, who was nine at the time, sadly went to Bible Studies.

-The teacher asked her, "What's wrong Awesome Daughter?
+The teacher asked her,"What's wrong Awesome Daughter?
 Why are you so down in the dumps?"

 Awesome Daughter told her about how Number One Doggie died, but how she was okay with it, since Doggie was in heaven.